 While ACTs have yet to score any major wins in solid tumors beyond the early success of TILs, many early-stage clinical programs are slated to readout within the next few years.

-Please join us as we ask a panel of experts their views on the most exciting new developments, what they seek to license, what data they must see to do deals, and more.
-Sign up to save your seat for our virtual discussion panel.
+Our expert panel provided their views on the most exciting new developments, what they seek to license, what data they must see to do deals, and more.
+Sign up to replay the informative discussion panel anytime.

 Scroll down for speaker bios...